Introduction

 - Promoting water flow to avoid pooling

-- Establishing a comfortable environment for pets
+- Establishing a solid foundation

-Moreover, incorporating materials such as crushed stone or gravel into the foundation not only bolsters stability but also promotes effective water management, ensuring that the synthetic turf remains both functional and visually appealing over time.
-By prioritizing what to put under artificial grass for dogs, pet owners can create a low-maintenance, safe, and attractive outdoor space that withstands the rigors of daily use.
+Moreover, incorporating materials such as crushed stone or gravel into the foundation not only bolsters stability but also promotes drainage, ensuring that the surface remains both functional and visually appealing over time.
+By prioritizing quality materials, pet owners can create a base layer that withstands the rigors of daily use.

 Explore Base Layer Materials: Options for Pet-Friendly Artificial Grass